CER-REC/energy-futures-vis-avenir-energetique/readme.md

 To create the visualizations we used [D3](http://d3js.org), a Javascript library for manipulating documents based on data.
 We recommend that you familiarize yourself with [D3 Selections](http://github.com/mbostock/d3/wiki/Selections) and [data joins](http://bost.ocks.org/mike/join/).

 ## Contact Us
-We're the development team with Startide Solutions who put this project together for the NEB.
+We're the development team with VizworX who put this project together for the NEB.
 We aren't able to provide extensive support for this project, but you're welcome to reach out with questions and thoughts!

 * Patrick King - patrick.king@vizworx.com
 * Alaa Azazi - alaa.azazi@vizworx.com